openstack/contributor-guide/doc/source/contributing/organization-guide.rst

 paramount.

-Some asynchronous communication mediums, such as email and gerrit, are heavely used, but at times these discussions can to be sped up by using more synchronous mediums such as:
+Some asynchronous communication mediums, such as email and gerrit, are heavily used, but at times these discussions can to be sped up by using more synchronous mediums such as:

 * IRC conversations